 In the process of trying to save money by paying off your mortgage early, you could actually lose money if you have to pay a hefty penalty.

 Throwing every extra penny you’ve got at your mortgage is an aggressive way to get out of debt.
 It could also backfire.
 If you don’t have anything set aside for emergencies, for example, you could end up in a tight spot if you get sick and can’t work for a few months.
 In that case, you may have to use your credit card to cover your bills or try to take out an additional loan.

 If you don’t have an emergency fund, your best bet may be to put some of your extra mortgage payments in a rainy day fund.
 Once you have three to six months’ worth of expenses saved, you may be able to focus on paying down your mortgage debt.

 However, loans with shorter terms tend to have lower interest rates, allowing you to both save on interest and reach full ownership much sooner.
 In some cases, though, refinancing could cost you more in the long run, especially if you’re planning to extend your loan term.
-Before you refinance, it’s a good idea to crunch some numbers and figure out whether having a longer mortgage term makes sense.
+Before you refinance, it’s a good idea to crunch some numbers and figure out whether having a longer mortgage term really makes sense.

-And don’t forget to think about closing costs.
+Don’t forget closing costs either.
 If your lender agrees to let you roll those costs into your loan, you could end up paying more money.
-After all, you’ll be paying interest on a larger loan amount.
+After all, you’ll now be on the hook for interest on a larger loan amount.